panzerdp/dmitripavlutin.com/content/posts/113-dom-node-vs-element/index.md

 paragraph instanceof HTMLElement; // => true
 ```

-Saying it simpler, the element is a subtype of node the same way a cat is a subtype of an animal.
+Saying it simpler, an element is a subtype of a node the same way a cat is a subtype of an animal.

 ## 3. DOM properties: nodes and elements